Affiliate links on Android Authority may earn us a commission. Learn more.

-watchOS 9: Everything you need to know about the next big Apple Watch update
+watchOS 9: Everything you need to know about Apple's latest update

-Apple’s watchOS 9 promises new features, updates, and personalization for the Apple Watch.
-We got a glimpse of what users will find on board at WWDC 2022.
+Apple’s watchOS 9 brings new features, updates, and personalization to the Apple Watch.
+We first got a glimpse of what users would find on board at WWDC 2022 and have since been enjoying the new software on our devices.
 The big picture is a mixed bag of advanced running metrics, new activity features, medication reminders, and more.
-A closer look hints at what might be coming (and going) in terms of devices.
-Find out what to expect from watchOS 9 and everything you need to know about the company’s upcoming offerings.
+Find out what Apple brings to the table via watchOS 9 and everything you need to know.

 What’s new in watchOS 9?

-According to Apple, watchOS 9 will upgrade your device’s connectivity and help you tap into your health and fitness.
-The new software will make sharing content and images easier, elevate your training analysis, and add new tools to your wellness journey.
+According to Apple, watchOS 9 upgrade your device’s connectivity and helps you tap into your health and fitness.
+Hands-on, the new software makes sharing content and images easier, elevates your training analysis, and adds new tools to your wellness journey.
 Users will also find a refresh of some existing features including Apple’s Podcasts app and its Siri UI.

-To start, Apple is finally getting sleep stages.
+To start, Apple finally offers sleep stages.
 We’ve been a bit critical of Apple’s painfully basic sleep tracking in the past so this is a big step in the right direction.
-Users will also find more resources about sleep stages in the health app.
-At first glance, the refresh looks an awful lot like Fitbit’s sleep data.
-Let’s hope it’s just as accurate.
+Users will also find more resources and sleep analysis in the health app.

-Similarly, watchOS 9 will bring more guidance and resources to heart rate tracking.
+Similarly, watchOS 9 brings more guidance and resources to heart rate tracking.
 For users who have been diagnosed with AFib, the Apple Watch will track time spent in AFib and allow users to monitor their AFib history.
-There will also be even more related tools and resources in the health app.
+There are also now more related tools and resources in the health app.

 For streamlining many individuals’ daily experiences, watchOS 9 brings the Medications app for logging, tracking, and managing prescriptions.
 The app features medication reminders and allows users to set a medication schedule.
-The app will even alert users to noteworthy interactions if they are taking multiple drugs.
+The app even alerts users to noteworthy interactions if they are taking multiple drugs.

 Workout app improvements

 - Running: For runners, watchOS 9 introduces three new running metrics for a more advanced training experience.
 These include running oscillation, stride length, and ground contact time.
-Additionally, users will be able to set goal times for specific distances and compete against personal bests on repeated routes.
+Additionally, are now able to set goal times for specific distances and compete against personal bests on repeated routes.

 - Swimming: Apple Watch users can now track their SWOLF score and view their SWOLF average for each set in a given workout.
 Additionally, watchOS 9 adds Kickboard detection for pool workouts.

-- Views, metrics, and customization: Users will be able to check more on-screen metrics including segments, splits, and elevation, as well as new heart rate zones and power metrics.
+- Views, metrics, and customization: Users can check more on-screen metrics including segments, splits, and elevation, as well as new heart rate zones and power metrics.
 The new software also introduces workout customization plus new alerts to guide users mid-workout.
-These alerts will be available for pace, power, heart rate, and cadence.
+These alerts are available for pace, power, heart rate, and cadence.

 - Cardio Recovery: Users can now monitor their cardio recovery after an outdoor walk, run, or hike, as well as track this metric over time in the Health app.

 These upgrades to the Fitness app are not all features that are completely new to wearables.
 Garmin, for example, offers in-depth running metrics on many of its watches.
-However, the update will certainly add depth to the device and make the Apple Watch an even stronger competitor in the wearables market.
-Plus, Apple announced that the Fitness app will be made available to all iOS users, not just those with an Apple Watch.
+However, the update certainly adds depth to the device and makes the Apple Watch an even stronger competitor in the wearables market.
+Plus, Apple made the Apple Fitness Plus app available to all iOS users, not just those with an Apple Watch.

 Other new features